Barefoot Blessings – When God Says You Have Enough

 Enough Opportunity

 What can you do to help those in need, particularly children?
 The opportunities are endless, even here in our own country.
-If you need a few suggestions, To Every Nation is a wonderful organization that ministers to numerous people groups overseas.
-One of those is an orphanage in Peru.
-Samaritan’s Purse is another well-known ministry that touches children around the world.
-Children in Iowa, led by a Christian couple, have learned they can make a difference to combat hunger in the world.
+Samaritan’s Purse is a well-known ministry that touches children around the world.

 Can’t find the extra to share?
 Here’s a place to start: